aaaronhsu/blog/_posts/2022-12-22-min-maxing-life.md

 ---

 [^fn1]: Okay, I'll admit that there's a lot of issues with getting specific about how min-maxing translates into real-life.
 How can one even quantify stats?
 What does 20 points into intelligence mean as opposed to 50?
 Real-life poses a mess of abstractions so bringing this idea to levels of granularity gets super confusing.
+[^fn2]: This is under the assumption that specializations that pay more require more skill.
+This isn't necessarily true, but following the law of supply and demand, this assumption does have some merit (jobs that are easy are more easily filled so the demand and subsequently pay should fall).